 As a result, kratom is, in a way, similar to decaf coffee.
 You can get the taste of coffee without it keeping you up at night.

-Kratom provides the effects that you can expect from pain-killers like opioids, but without making you addicted.
-In fact, studies indicate that Mitragyna speciosa is about as addictive as its close cousin coffee, which considerably less addictive that the media paints it.
+Kratom provides the effects that you can expect from painkillers like opioids, but without making you addicted.
+In fact, studies indicate that Mitragyna speciosa is about as addictive as its close cousin, coffee, which is considerably less addictive than the media paints it.

 Kratom Side Effects